How To Register

 A consultant may visit a school more than once, but not on successive visits.

 All schools must be re-registered within the three years period from their last Registration.
 The Re-Registration Visit must be arranged before the three years period has passed, there is no cost to the school for the re-registration visit assuming all annual registration fees have been paid up to date.

-Council reserves the right to remove any school from its Register, subject to appeal, if that school is causing concern over its level of provision.
-Any school not on the current CReSTeD list must not use the CReSTeD logo or name in any of its advertising or printed materials.
+Council reserves the right to remove any school or centre from its Register, subject to appeal, if therel is casue for concern over its level of provision.
+Any school or centre not on the current CReSTeD list must not use the CReSTeD logo or name in any of its advertising or printed materials.